 John Stevens, PhD, Purdue University

-Associate Professor, Assistant Department Head for Graduate Studies
+Professor, Assistant Department Head for Graduate Studies

 Area: Bioinformatics, applied statistics, meta-analysis